Trillium-Solutions/transit-custom-posts/gtfs-update.md

 ## Timetables

-In order to programmatically add timetables to your site, you will need to be able to run a Node app ([GTFS-to-HTML](https://github.com/BlinkTagInc/gtfs-to-html)) and have FTP access to your website server.
+In order to programmatically add timetables to your site, you will need to be able to run a Node app ([GTFS-to-HTML](https://github.com/BlinkTagInc/gtfs-to-html)).
 There are plans to automate this process in the future using a web service version of GTFS-to-HTML, but as it stands the process requires some comfort with development tools.

 The timetable custom post type can still be used without either of these abilities, but will require manually adding timetable content from the WP Admin area.